openfun/kubic/README.md

 }
 ```

-Please note that if you do not want to use external repositories, you can still declare a helm chart in the mono-repo which call an external chart which has to be stored on a helm repository.
+Please note that if you do not want to use external repositories, you can still declare a helm chart in the mono-repo which calls an external chart which has to be stored on a helm repository.